 Where a licence has been granted by the LA and it specifies dates of absence, no further authorisation will be needed from the school.
 Where an application does not specify dates, and it has been approved by the LA, it is at the discretion of the Headteacher to authorise the leave of absence for each day.
-The school will not authorise any absences which would mean that a student's attendance would fall below <a href="#partial-recorder-notation-notat
+The school will not authorise any absences which would mean that a student's attendance would fall below 97 percent.
+Where a licence has not been obtained, the Headteacher will not authorise any absence for a performance or activity.